Danny Newton: Brackley Town

 Newton signed for National League North club Brackley Town on 24 May 2023, returning to the club having played for them 10 years earlier.
 He scored his first goal for Brackley, the winning goal in stoppage time, in a 2–1 victory against Buxton on 12 August 2023.
 Newton scored 19 times in 47 appearances during the 2023–24 season, including two appearances in the National League North play-offs, in which Brackley were defeated 2–1 in the final by Boston United.
 He was named Brackley's Supporters' Player of the Year at the end of the season and signed a new contract on 8 May 2024.

 Newton broke his leg in Brackley's 2–1 home victory over Darlington on 9 November 2024, ruling him out for three months of the 2024–25 season.
 He returned in February 2025 and helped Brackley earn promotion to the National League, scoring the opening goal in a 5–0 victory against Farsley Celtic on 26 April 2025, the match that secured the National League North title.

 Harborough Town

 Newton signed for Southern League Premier Division Central club Harborough Town on 29 May 2025.
+After scoring four goals in 25 appearances during the opening three months of the season, he rejoined Brackley Town on loan on 22 November 2025 until January 2026.
+Following 16 appearances during the loan spell, he returned to Harborough on 2 March 2026, with manager Mitch Austin stating that the loan had achieved its aim of providing Newton with regular playing time.
+Newton scored on his return in a 3–0 away victory over Bishop's Stortford, and ended the season with six goals in 36 appearances as Harborough won the Southern League Premier Division Central title.
+He signed a one-year contract extension in June 2026.